LockTar/AzureAdApplicationManagement/README.md

 - Remove AzureRm modules everywere
 - Manage AppRoles in the 'Set' task
 - Manage 'User assignment required?' in the 'Set' task
 - No 'New' task for v3.
-Can be done with the 'Set' task (was already preferred way)
+Can be done with the 'Set' task (was already recommended way)
 - Update documentation
 - Deprecate all v2 tasks